On this Episode

 With radical changes taking place within IMBA, many people are wondering: where does IMBA go from here?
 What’s IMBA’s current stance on controversial topics like ebikes and Wilderness?
 What will IMBA do to remain relevant?

 We decided to get some answers so we went to the source: Dave Wiens, IMBA’s new Executive Director.
-Scroll to the bottom of this page to listen to the full podcast, or if you prefer to read, check out the transcription right here:
+Scroll to the bottom of this page read the full transcript.

 Greg Heil: Hey everybody, welcome to a very special edition of the Singletracks podcast!
 My name is Greg, and today we’re taking the Singletracks podcast on the road to Gunnison, Colorado.
 Here in Gunnison, I met up with Dave Wiens, who was just hired as the executive director of IMBA in February, 2017.

 We met up a few hours ago for a quick ride at Hartman Rocks, and I had the dubious pleasure of chasing the wheel of one of the fastest racers in the world, and I was going to say failing miserably, but Dave definitely throttled back to let me keep up so thanks for that, Dave.
 Appreciate that.